-Pursuant to the resolutions of the Shareholders passed on 20 June 2018, the Articles of Association was adopted with effect from the Listing Date and was amended on 4 August 2020 pursuant to the resolution of the Shareholders passed at the extraordinary general meeting held on 19 June 2020.
-There was no change to the Company's constitutional documents during 2021.
+Pursuant to the resolutions of the Shareholders passed on 20 June 2018, the Articles of Association was adopted with effect from the Listing Date and was amended pursuant to the resolution of the Shareholders passed at the extraordinary general meeting held on 19 June 2020.
+There was no change to the Company's constitutional documents during 2022.